davidpcahill/UnicornWeatherStation/README.md

 ## Acknowledgements

-Thanks to Pimoroni for the Galactic Unicorn display and the community for their support and contributions.
+- Thanks to Pimoroni for the Galactic Unicorn display and the community for their support and contributions.
+- Thanks to ChatGPT for writing 98% of this code.